GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 zone economies in recent weeks has fed anxiety over a possible

-recession in the region, and the jury is still out on the ECB's
+recession in the region, while the jury is still out on the

 Some investors have been speculating that the ECB will be